stadust/demonlist-guidelines/220_eligibility/300_hacks.md

 Any records involving a player enabling or disabling allowed hacks to change the difficulty of the level will be rejected!

+## Mega Hack v7

+In addition to using only [allowed hacks](/guidelines/miscellaneous/#allowed-hacks), users of Mega Hack v7 and above are expected to follow additional requirements:
+- Cheat indicator on endscreen must remain enabled (this should be enabled by default)
+- The FPS counter built into Mega Hack must be enabled

 ## Player Bans

 ***Any attempt to post an illegitimate (hacked) record while passing it off as not hacked will cause the player to be banned from the stats viewer on this website.***